hail-is/hail/hail/python/hail/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have Mac OS X, this is the recommended installation method for running
-hail locally (i.e. not on a cluster).
+Hail locally (i.e. not on a cluster).

 Create a `conda enviroment
 <https://conda.io/docs/user-guide/concepts.html#conda-environments>`__ named